 When you encounter grace in the world, it can lay you out.
 Grace makes itself apparent in the simple elegance of coffee in the hallway.
 A health care aide called Melissa — with a thick, swampy North Carolina accent that will always stick in my mind — was grace to me today.
 In my grandmother’s confusion of the previous weeks, she would occasionally think Melissa was Susanne or Sonya, and call out to them by name.
 I would nervously correct her.
 “That’s Melissa, Nana.
 She works here,” I would plead.
 My grandmother would get frustrated with me.
 “That’s okay, Michael, you don’t need to correct her,” Melissa would tell me.
 This happened perhaps a dozen times.
 Grace was Melissa giving up her name for my grandmother’s comfort.
 Melissa hugged me today as I cried.

 Elder care workers do this work for a fraction of what they should.
 Those who look after the sick are made of rare stuff.
-Those who look after the elderly approach saintliness.
-As they constantly emit a tenderness and an elegant grace to those under their care, today I must send some back.
+As they constantly emit a tenderness, a grace, an elegance to those under their care, today I must send some back.
 Love and solidarity to all the elder care workers, nurses, nurses aides, phlebotomists, nursing home cooks.
 Love to those who work to allow people’s souls to escape the troubles and trials of this world, who work to allow families’ souls to find each other.